nozer0/nozer0.github.io/_posts/en/2014-04-14-know-more-about-svn-merge.md

     # Tada.., conflict comes
 ```

 As we can see, without '--reintegrate' option, it just compare the current branch and trunk codes directly so as to lead conflicts.
-We can understand the 'reintegrate' merge to something like running 'sync' merge on branch copy first, which apply add 'c' change from trunk, and then copy the merge result from that pseudo branch copy into trunk copy.
+Although common description explains this way merge the changes belongs to branch only back to trunk, it is not so clear for me to understand why 'a2' and 'a1' doesn't lead conflict.
+So I change to understand the 'reintegrate' merge to something like running 'sync' merge on branch copy first, which apply add 'c' change from trunk, and then copy the merge result from that pseudo branch copy into trunk copy.

 ### '2-URL' merge ###